Blackpool

 Language

-English is the primary language spoken in Blackpool.
+English is the predominant language spoken in Blackpool, with some regional dialects and accents commonly heard.

 Cost Of Living